jredman14/gis-portfolio/custom-map.md

 ## Map Views
 Below are views of my map template from various zoom extents, centered on Brattleboro, VT, the 2023 Strongest Town Winner.
 ### Eastern United States
+Here, you can see the cities clearly stand out over all other features, showing that this map highlights *place* over all else.
 <img width="960" alt="image" src="https://github.com/jredman14/gis-portfolio/assets/156849712/c4605112-495c-4a0d-b833-ecbd76441bf4">

 ### New England Region
+In this view, you can see the local and regional streets clearly, while the interstate highways fade as background features.
+This was intentional, since local streets are often the bedrock of communities, whereas interstates exist more for commercial purposes.
 <img width="960" alt="Screenshot 2024-03-24 232026" src="https://github.com/jredman14/gis-portfolio/assets/156849712/5f2bd182-5b52-4cf4-a7a0-3aba35baead5">

 ### Brattleboro, VT - 2023 Strongest Town Winner
+Here, you can see Brattleboro's dense local street network and mix of businesses, cultural attractions, and outdoor recreation that helped make it Strong Towns's "Strongest Town" in 2023.
 <img width="960" alt="Screenshot 2024-03-24 232055" src="https://github.com/jredman14/gis-portfolio/assets/156849712/9113b4f9-6783-4183-abb1-1aa2fb951a06">

 ## JSON Code
+Here is the JSON code for my map template and a link to a .json text file containing the code.
 [Link to JSON text file](https://1drv.ms/u/s!AgmvhI3Sh11Kgskw9-IlFnHbznsoUQ?e=F1uaNn)

         [